-The class reflection assignment will be posted on Canvas and must be turned in to Dr. Miller by 8 AM CST on Monday December 8.
+The class reflection assignment must be turned in to Dr. Miller by the end of the last class meeting.
 This assignment requires the response to a few overarching questions about the class.
 This assignment does not require research or studying; it only requires reflection.
 In other words, do not stress about this assignment; just complete it in a thoughtful manner.